Q: WHEN (or how) can I sign up for challenges, get sponsor info, volunteer, find out who is coaching, etc etc etc?

-A: Anyone can stay at the hotel and attend the free (mostly social) events, but for entry into the skating areas, they’ll need a RollerCon Pass.
+A: Anyone can stay at the hotel, but for entry into the convention they’ll need a RollerCon Pass.
 Challenges, scrimmages, bouts, training, seminars, Vendor Village and more will be held at in the convention-passholders only area.
-Fortunately, passes are extremely inexpensive and include non-skater options.
+Fortunately, passes include non-skater options.

 Q: Can I get a day pass?

 A: No. It’s too much work for our staff – so our compromise has been to make the MVP passes as cheap as Day Passes.
 In 2006 and 2007 we had day passes for $119.
 In 2013, Early Bird MVP passes were $89!
 See how that works?

 Q: Should I get a pass if I’m injured and can’t skate?

 A: RollerCon has over 14 categories of events (not 14 events – 14 CATEGORIES of events), and five of them, obviously among the most popular, are on-skates.
 But that leaves 9 more categories of events that aren’t on skates, plus the chance to watch & learn from on-skates events.
 Believe it or not, spending RollerCon off skates can actually be really fun because you’re not thoroughly exhausted and beat up from playing for 10 hours a day.
 All RollerCon events are wheelchair accessible.
 For athletes that are cleared for rec skating but not contact, we have hours of open skate rink time available to you every day.

 Q: Is it worth it for new skaters to come?